rexim/qemu-android-x86-runner/README.md

 - `$ ./qemu-run.sh ./android.img`
 - `$ ./qemu-run.sh ./android.img -vnc localhost:0` -- run with VNC listener on for local incoming connections on 5900 port

+No root permissions should be required for running any of the scripts.
+If this is not true in some cases, please submit a fix with a Pull Request.

 [QEMU]: https://www.qemu.org/